Cognitive Robotics

 Module 3: Mobile Robots (optional)

-Lecture 3.
+Lecture 2.
 Absolute position estimation.

-Lecture 4.
-Closed-loop control and PID control; the go-to-position problem; divide-and-conquer controller.
+Lecture 6.
+The go-to-position problem; divide-and-conquer controller.

 Module 4: Robot Manipulators